 Mold doesn’t have as much of a structural impact on your crawl space.
 If you allow mold clusters to grow, members of your family may start to show signs of respiratory problems where they didn’t before.

 Most crawl space damage takes the form of moisture.
-Hydrostatic pressure allows the humidity in your crawl space to rise.
+Hydrostatic pressure, as well as open vents, allows the humidity in your crawl space to rise.
 Over time, that humidity can become a leak.
 Within your first year of homeownership, you’re likely to see your hygrometer tick upward.

 While this may not seem like a big issue, it’s more of a problem than you think.
 If moisture can get into your home, so can animals and insects.
 Some of the most common creatures to make themselves at home in your crawl space include: